 In fact, students with strong applications and a solid work ethic tend to do well regardless of the school they attend.
 A school with a high acceptance rate can help these students reach their academic and professional goals.

 College Acceptance Rates Do Not Translate to Learning Quality

-For each college, we gathered data for nine different metrics: the number of full-time faculty per part-time faculty member; institutional financial aid; acceptance; retention; graduation; job placement; default rates; years accredited; and undergraduate tuition.
+For each college, we gathered data on the number of full-time faculty per part-time faculty member, institutional financial aid, acceptance, retention, graduation, job placement, default rates, years accredited, and undergraduate tuition.
 Learn more.